United States History I

 The Immigrant Experience

 Diaries, memoirs, letters, autobiographies, and histories of immigrants reveal their precarious position in the United States.
 Expected to aspire to the “American Dream” of success and happiness, immigrants are often denied access to the means for achieving it.
 Special attention is given to the experience of first-generation immigrants, and through a community service component, students tutor and interview immigrants who are studying English at Pine Manor College.
-Spring 2012.
+Offered selectively.
 Group: II.

 Voices from the Past: Oral History